scrhartley/freemarker-streaming-poc/README.md

 These types of execution contrast with the standard MVC pattern of assembling all the data before running the template.

-- `/callables/basic`,  `/callables/dependencies` ***Interleaved execution***
-These are example implementations using Callables.
-When a value is accessed in the template, its Callable is invoked.
-This approach interleaves running the template and fetching data.
-As well as the basic endpoint, an additional endpoint shows how data dependencies can be managed in the Controller.

 - `/blocking-futures/basic`, `/blocking-futures/dependencies` ***Interleaved execution***
   These are example implementations using special Futures that don't run in separate threads.
   When a value is accessed in the template, its Future's wrapped Callable is invoked in a blocking manner.